 Crawford County Memorial Hospital has been providing sleep studies for around a decade.
 A sleep study is conducted during an overnight stay at the hospital.
-Special rooms resembling bedrooms rather than patient rooms are equipped with queen-sized beds, TV, carpeted floor, and other amenities.
+Special rooms resembling bedrooms are equipped with queen-sized beds, TV, carpeted floor, and private bathrooms.
 A physician's referral is necessary.

-A patient having a sleep study generally arrives at the hospital around 9 p.m. with the testing usually complete by 6 a.m. or earlier.
+A patient having a sleep study generally arrives at the hospital around 8 p.m. with the testing usually complete by 6 a.m. or earlier.
 A technician hooks wires to the patient's head – this measures brain waves and sleep stages.
-They also have wires on a patient's chest to measure breathing and heart activity and on the patient's legs to monitor leg twitches.
+They also have wires on a patient's chest to measure breathing and heart activity, on the abdomen to monitor respiratory effort, and on the patient's legs to monitor leg twitches.
 Technicians will also monitor a patient's oxygen level and eye movement.
-Patients can remain mobile with the wires on and are able to get out of bed to use the restroom in the middle of the night.
+Patients can remain mobile with the wires on and are able to get out of bed to use the restroom in during the night.

 Patients are monitored at all times during the night.
 Cameras and microphones are set up in the patient room that are monitored by a technician stationed in a nearby lab.
-Along with that, the technician is watching the results of the brain and heart activity.
+Along with that, the technician is watching the results of the brain, heart, and breathing effort activity.
 After the study is complete, all of the results are analyzed and sent back to the physician who ordered the test.

-Sleep studies are usually ordered by physicians to confirm a diagnosis of sleep apnea.
+Sleep studies are ordered by physicians to confirm a diagnosis of sleep apnea.

 Sleep apnea is very common – in fact more than 18 million American adults suffer from it.
 Apnea is a term that is used to describe a condition when people stop breathing.
 When a person has sleep apnea, the airway becomes blocked repeatedly during their sleep.
 Their breathing temporarily stops.

 Sleep apnea occurs when the muscles in the back of the throat fail to keep the airway open despite your efforts to breathe.
 Even though this seems like a simple problem, it can cause other bigger health concerns.
-In addition to interrupting sleep, the pauses in breathing can cause blood oxygen levels to drop and can cause changes in heart rate.
+IIn addition to interrupting sleep, the pauses in breathing can cause blood oxygen levels to drop and can cause changes in heart rate, and blood pressure.
 These occurrences can increase your risk of high blood pressure, heart attack and stroke.

 If the study shows you do have sleep apnea, there are several treatment options.
 The most common one is a c-pap – continuous positive airway pressure.
-This treatment involves wearing a mask that supplies a steady stream of air through the nose during sleep.
+This treatment involves wearing a mask that supplies a continuous pressure through the nose during sleep.
 The mask helps prevent airway restriction or collapse.
 This can bring an end to snoring, gasping and interrupted sleep.